keroviv86/Twitter-Thread-App/README.md

 ![Relational Database](tables.png)

-### Tech-Stack
+## Tech-Stack

--NodeJS(v116) and npm
+- NodeJS(v16) and npm
--Ruby 2.7.4
--React
--Redux
--Postgresql

-## Requirements

-This project is scaffolded so that you can build a React frontend and Rails backend together, and easily deploy them to Heroku.
 - Ruby 2.7.4
-- NodeJS (v16), and npm
+- React
-- Heroku CLI
+- Redux
 - Postgresql

-See Environment Setup below for instructions on installing these tools if you don't already have them.
+## Requirements

+- Rails API backend
+- React frontend
+- Have at least two modles with a one-to-many relationship on the backend, with full CRUD actions for at least one resource.
+- Have at least two different client-side routes using React Router.
+- Implement authentication/authorization.(user should be able to log into the side and stay logged in via user ID in the session hash).
+- Testing

 ## Setup